 Are you interested in sailing?
 Do you live within approximately an hours drive of Lake Murray?
-Our Sailing for Fun class, available to non-members, may be just right for you.
+Our Sailing for Fun clinic, available to non-members, may be just right for you.

 Have you wanted to experience sailing but never taken that first step?
 Maybe you didn’t think you had the time?
 Maybe you thought it too expensive?
 Whatever your reason, it is much simpler and less daunting than you may have thought.

 Our Sailing for Fun clinics are one day events involving a few pleasant hours in boats with experienced skippers.
 They will answer your questions and encourage hands on sailing.
-Tuition ($55) is inexpensive because it is a “not for profit” fee based upon program costs and the support of volunteers.
-Our “learn to sail” instruction is tailored for adults and self sufficient youth 14 years and up.
+Fees ($55) are inexpensive because it is a “not for profit” program supported by volunteers.
+Our First Sail program is tailored for adults and self sufficient youth 14 years and up.

 Sessions begin at 9:00 AM on Saturday or 1:00 PM Sunday.
 Check the schedule posted below.
 You can expect a brief introduction to the day’s activities at 9 followed by launching, and sailing.
 Lunch (bring your own) is usually around 12:30 pm and, conditions permitting, may be followed by an afternoon session on the water.
 Length of sessions are weather dependent.

 Note: Schedules are developed throughout the year and may change based on weather and volunteer instructor availability.
-If you have enrolled in a session that must be rescheduled, your instructor will notify you.
+If you have enrolled in a session that must be rescheduled, your event coordinator will notify you.